All Paths Lead to the Microsoft Office 365 Productivity Suite

 That scenario just described the Office 365 productivity suite in action.
 You can then summarize the many powerful capabilities it offers:

 Effective communication helps get the job done on time and within budget.
 Office 365 meets company communication requirements with superior solutions around secure and simple collaboration.
-A user may start out by texting through Skype for Business communication software and soon find the conversation needs to be more personal.
+A user may start out by texting through Microsoft Teams communication software and soon find the conversation needs to be more personal.
 With one click, the message can become a voice call.

 Looking for a face-to-face interaction to solidify the relationship?
 Another click instantly connects recipients via video.
 In fact, the size of the video communication Platform as a Service (PaaS) market worldwide is expected to have a constant annual growth rate of 39.2% between 2016 and 2024, according to Persistence Market Research.
 With video pioneering the next generation of communication, it’s important for businesses to invest in future-ready software to support such applications.

-A Skype call enables users to easily merge calls and add members to the conference without lag or buffering.
+A Teams call enables users to easily merge calls and add members to the conference without lag or buffering.
 Share screen options are also available for unified communications across multiple locations.